-Mr. Koch’s environmental practice includes environmental contribution and cost recovery litigation, counseling clients through site remediation, and negotiating with government regulators.
-It also includes due diligence, risk transfer and negotiations in transactions involving industrial or contaminated property.
+John’s environmental practice dovetails with his insurance practice.
+His clients call upon him to prosecute and defend environmental contribution and cost recovery actions, provide counseling during site remediation, and negotiate with government regulators.
+John also assists clients with due diligence, risk transfer, and negotiations in transactions involving industrial or contaminated property.

 - Represent a global food ingredients company identified as a potentially responsible party in the Lower Passaic River Study Area (Diamond Alkali Superfund Site).
 Defeated the client’s insurer’s preemptive lawsuit (in trial court and on appeal) in Illinois seeking to avoid coverage for the $1.4 billion cleanup of the Lower Passaic River in New Jersey.
 In addition, counselled client regarding its defense against USEPA’s cost recovery efforts and the defense of related contribution litigation in the District of New Jersey.